jentery/508v4/keywords.md

 * **Subjectivity**: What intersubjective activities does the game prompt?
 Consider, e.g., how zines are exchanged, mailed, and repurposed, or how they play a role in f2f meetings, networking, organizing, and community-building.
 * **Object**: How and by whom is the game collected?
 Where is it found?
 How is value assigned to it?
 By whom?

-Integrating ludic algorithms and critical play into game design:
+How to integrate ludic algorithms (see Nowviskie) and critical play (see Flanagan) into game design:
 * How does the game understand play as an embodied process and situated action?
 * How could the game refrain from treating its players as "users," or as audiences merely in receipt of a product to be collected and consumed?
 * How could the game help people to think through (and not just rehearse) its system of rules and procedures?
 Its content model?